jar2333/MatchMaker/README.md

      Received when message sent by client was successfully parsed, leading to a game action.
 This resets the timer.
 Followed by a state message (8.).

-     8. `{"type": "state", "state": <state_dict>, "timer": <time>}`
+     8. `{"type": "state", "state": <state>, "timer": <time>}`

      Received after a game start message (1.), and after a valid or invalid move message (6., 7.).
-Contains a JSON payload `<state_dict>` encoding the state of the game, and a float `<time>` denoting how many seconds are left in the timer.
+Contains a JSON payload `<state>` encoding the state of the game, and a float `<time>` denoting how many seconds are left in the timer.
 Note, a move may not end the player's turn.
 An explicit turn ended message (4.) will be sent shortly afterwards if the turn was ended.
 Otherwise, another reading move message (5.) will be sent instead, indicating that another player move is being read.
-The shape of `<state_dict>` is determined by the specific game being played.
+The shape of `<state>` is determined by the specific game being played.